 - Search Safety – Human emulation is another excellent feature of SEO Power Suite that improves your research’s safety to prevent the crawlers from being banned.

 - Proxy – Once again, you should consider using proxies if you run multiple projects or crawl websites faster.
 Otherwise, you risk getting banned by the servers, and the crawl will stop.

-- Scheduled Tasks & Alerts – The scheduler lets you set SEO Power Suite to regularly run certain tasks on a specific time and date, so you won’t need to interfere and initiate repetitive tasks.
+- Scheduled Tasks & Alerts – The scheduler lets you set SEO Power Suite to run certain tasks on a specific time and date regularly, so you won’t need to interfere and initiate repetitive tasks.
 This way, you can automate your SEO reports to your clients weekly or monthly.

 - Export templates – The Export templates feature lets you customize how the exports will look like.
 You can choose which data to export, select the data type, presentation format, etc. You may create multiple export templates and use them when needed.

 SEO PowerSuite Feature Comparision

 As I’ve previously said, SEO Power Suite comes in 3 versions: Free, Professional, and Enterprise.
 There are several differences between these versions, which are clearly outlined in the picture below:

-The Professional edition will be fine for most in-house SEO’s who work on just one or a few websites.
+The Professional edition will be fine for most in-house SEOs who work on just one or a few websites.
 Agencies will likely need the Enterprise edition with its beefed-up competitor analysis and capability to produce reports without a watermark.
-The latter feature will be needed to generate nice-looking PDF reports to send to your clients or prospective clients.
+The latter feature will be required to generate nice-looking PDF reports to send to your clients or prospective clients.